BbyWiz/FirstRepo/README.md

 - 👋 Hi, I’m @BbyWiz
 - 👀 I’m interested in Anything!
-- 🌱 I’m currently learning LINUX!
+- 🌱 I’m currently learning LINUX, HTML and Python!
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...